-Line baking dish with onions, sweet potato and potato slices:
+Line the baking dish with onions, sweet potato and potato slices:

-Place the caramelized onions in an even layer over the bottom of a 9x12 rectangular or oval casserole dish.
+Place the caramelized onions in an even layer over the bottom of a 9 x 12-inch rectangular or oval casserole dish.

 Arrange slices of sweet potatoes and Yukon Gold potatoes in rows on top of the caramelized onions.